 SIPs will be applied in a vertical orientation with a single 3" spline on the top and the bottom.
 The 3" splines will need to be applied as the panels are put together.
 Splines should be fastened with 8d galv.
-Ring shank nails or all weather screws.
+Ring shank nails.
 Panels need to be fastened to the walls, purlins, and ridge beam with the SIP screws applied in your kit.